sosuisen/javafx-essentials-pack/README.md

-# Extension Pack for JavaFX
+# JavaFX Extension Pack

-The Extension Pack for JavaFX is a collection of useful extensions designed for JavaFX development.
+The JavaFX Extension Pack is a collection of useful extensions designed for JavaFX development.

 For \*Java\* development, it is also recommended to install the following: [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).

 # Extensions Included

-By installing the Extension Pack for JavaFX, the following extensions will be included:
+By installing the JavaFX Extension Pack, the following extensions will be included:

 ## 📦 JavaFX Controller Support
 Diagnostics and corrections for invalid fx:id, @FXML, and fx:controller.